-Know who the Designated Safeguarding Lead and Online Safety coordinator is.
+Know who the Designated Safeguarding Lead is.

 Contribute to the development of our Online Safety policies.

 Read and adhere to our Online Safety policy and Acceptable Use of Technology Policies in conjunction with the school's Child Protection and Safeguarding policy.